medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/token-create.md

 # token create

-This page describes the `token create` command, the command used to issue an Surreal Cloud [access token](docs/cli/global-options#access-tokens "Access tokens").
+This page describes the `token create` command, the command used to issue Surreal Cloud [access tokens](docs/cli/global-options#access-tokens "Access tokens").

 ### General description and syntax